riamcodes/NLPHallucinations/README.md

    Outputs land in `runs/plots/`, including PNGs and a CSV mapping question indices to text.

 ## Detectors
-Two detectors run on every result:
+Three detectors currently run on every result.
+Each one targets a different hallucination signal: grounding, stability, and context dependence.

 ### Context Overlap (`detectors/context_overlap.py`)
 - Tokenizes answer and context, counts overlapping words.